 Standards require that residents can change clothing, use the restroom and shower/bathe without being viewed by staff of the opposite gender.
 Interviewed staff related that residents are never naked in full view of staff of either gender.
 They related that the residents have privacy while changing clothes, showering or using the restroom.
-Interviewed residents were actually taken aback with the question, "Are you or other inmates ever naked in full view of staff, for example, while showering, using the restroom, or changing clothes?"
-One hundred percent (100%) of them said they have complete privacy and have showers with curtains and stalls as well as toilets with stalls and doors.
-During the tour of the facility the auditor observed two toilet and two shower rooms and four toilet and four shower rooms.
-All of the observed toilets had stalls separating the toilets and each one had a door.
-Showers likewise were separated with stalls and shower curtains.
-Too, the doors to the restroom/showers could be closed as well.
+One hundred percent (100%) of the interviewed them said they have complete privacy and have showers with curtains and stalls as well as toilets with stalls and doors.
+During the tour of the facility the auditor observed the privacy afforded residents while using the restroom and while showering.

 Opposite gender staff are required to announce their presence when entering housing units however staff interviews indicated that all staff announce their presence and knock on the resident's doors before coming in.
-All of the interviewed residents told the auditor female staff announce their presence and knock and tell the resident they are coming into the room.
-Several them said, "these staff are respectful" and always let you know they are coming into your room.
+All the interviewed residents told the auditor female staff announce their presence and knock and tell the resident they are coming into the room.
+Interviewed residents stated that staff are courteous and alert them before coming into their rooms.